-Shared Decision Making in Practice
+Shared Decision Making in Primary and Specialty Care

 1. Integrating patient decision aids into routine care